Torquato Tasso: Difficult relationships in the Court of Ferrara

 The conclusions were that Tasso, after the beginning of 1575, developed a mental malady, which, without amounting to actual insanity, rendered him fantastical and insupportable, a cause of anxiety to his patrons.
 There is no evidence whatsoever for the later romantic myth that this state of things was due to an overwhelming passion for Leonora.
 The duke, contrary to his image as a tyrant, showed considerable forbearance.
-Though a rigid and unsympathetic man, as egotistical as any princeling of his era, to Tasso he was never cruel; unintelligent perhaps, but far from being that monster of ferocity as which was later portrayed.
+Though a rigid and unsympathetic man, as egotistical as any princeling of his era, to Tasso, he was never cruel; unintelligent perhaps, but far from being that monster of ferocity as he was later portrayed.
 The subsequent history of his connection with the poet corroborates this view.

 While with his sister at Sorrento, Tasso yearned for Ferrara.
 The court-made man could not breathe freely outside its charmed circle.
 He wrote humbly requesting to be taken back.
 Alfonso consented, provided Tasso would agree to undergo a medical course of treatment for his melancholy.
 When he returned, which he did with alacrity under those conditions, he was well received by the ducal family.

 All might have gone well if his old maladies had not revived.
 Scene followed scene of irritability, moodiness, suspicion, wounded vanity and violent outbursts.